-On May 8, 2024, the EPA published a final rule in the Federal Register listing PFOA and PFOS (and their salts and structural isomers) under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly referred to as the Superfund law.
+On May 8, 2024, the EPA published a final rule in the Federal Register designating perfluorooctanoic acid (PFOA) and perfluorooctanesulfonate (PFOS) (and their salts and structural isomers) as hazardous substances under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), commonly referred to as the Superfund law.
 The CERCLA designation became effective on July 8, 2024.
 The CERCLA extends its reporting, liability, and remediation provisions to releases associated with PFOA and PFOS, but does not establish cleanup standards for PFOA and PFOS.
-EPA has delayed plans to expand the CERCLA hazardous substance designation to an additional seven PFAS, revising the anticipated timeline of April 2025 for proposing a rule to "to be determined."
+EPA has delayed plans to expand the CERCLA hazardous substance designation to additional PFAS chemicals, revising the anticipated rulemaking timeline to do so from April 2025 to "to be determined."